-- Cotton prices have reached nearly mythological proportions.
+That’s an apt description, considering that cotton prices have reached nearly mythological proportions lately.
 December 2010 futures spiked to $1.51 a pound on Nov 9 before profit-taking took them back into the mid-$1.40s by Nov.
 11.

 Indian export restrictions

 Export restrictions by India are also fueling higher prices, according to Adams.
 “This is also adding to the price levels we’re seeing and to uncertainty in the market as well.
 There is some thought in the trade that the India crop is slightly larger than the 26 million bales the USDA is currently estimated.”

 Meanwhile, Pakistan’s cotton crop “is not as large as originally stated due to effects from flooding,” Adams said.

 It all makes for a bullish environment, according to Adams.
 “It’s also part of the reason why we’re seeing U.S. export commitments and shipments through October just shy of 12 million bales, a level that is unheard of for this early in the marketing year.
 The highest we’ve been in the past is roughly 8 million bales.”